microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Basics.md

 Even though we didn't tell TypeScript that `msg` had the type `string` it was able to figure that out.
 That's a feature, and it's best not to add annotations when the type system would end up inferring the same type anyway.

-> Note: when you see <pre><code class="query">code comment colored like this</code></pre> it means that we're highlighting what your editor would show you inline.
-You can get the same experience in the web browser by hovering your mouse over blue-tinted code samples.
+> Note: the message bubble inside the code sample above.
+That is what your editor would show if you had hovered over the word.

 ## Erased Types